Please note that the information below is provisional and subject to revision as this company’s history is researched further.

 The earliest postmark found to date on a Phillips & Wrinch postcard is April 27, 1907.
 However, this is based on a small sample and the real date could be significantly earlier.
 The cards are often numbered with a five-digit serial number, sometimes followed by the words “Ideal 1908” and the Glückstadt emblem.
 Known numbers include 25930, 31956, 32009, 33007, 35931 and 35935, so it is clear that these are the printer’s serial numbers rather than anything specific to the Canadian company.
 A few cards are stated to be “printed for” a local seller but this seems to be more the exception than the rule.
 The Toronto Public Library owns a number of Phillips & Wrinch postcards and there are also a few examples in the Peel Prairie Provinces collection of the University of Alberta.

 Phillips & Wrinch seems to have existed since the mid-1890s.
 It apparently began as a partnership of Charles Phillips and Warwick Wrinch (1870-1944) and was subsequently incorporated in 1903.
-It was located at 8 Wellington Street West (although the 1902 directory puts it at 5 Wellington) in Toronto, where in the city directories of the initial years of the 20th century it was listed as dealing in “wholesale smallwares” (similar to Nerlich & Co., which at that time was already into the postcard business, unlike Phillips & Wrinch).
+It was located at 8 Wellington Street West in Toronto, where in the city directories of the initial years of the 20th century it was listed as dealing in “wholesale smallwares” (similar to Nerlich & Co., which at that time was already into the postcard business, unlike Phillips & Wrinch).
+It should perhaps be noted that in the 1902 directory the company appears at 5 Wellington while on a 1899 cover (envelope) in the collection of TPC member Gary Peck, its address is printed as 3 Wellington.

 On November 10, 1907, the firm’s premises, which by that time were located in the Anderson & Macbeth Building at 76 Bay Street, were destroyed in a major fire at that address.
 Newspaper reports described Phillips & Wrinch’s business as “notions and underwear”.
 The fire might be connected to the fact that, as of the 1909 city directory, the association between Charles Phillips and Warwick Wrinch seems to have ended.
 Beginning in that year, Wrinch is listed as the proprietor of a new smallwares company, Wrinch, McLaren & Co., at 63-71 Wellington St. W., while Phillips continued to be president of Phillips & Wrinch at 25 Wellington St. W. By the time of the 1912 city directory, in which it does not appear, Phillips & Wrinch may have ceased operations.